xwmario/Warez/README.md

 - [NoNaMe Club](https://nnmclub.to/) Russian semi-private tracker and forum.

 #### Public Trackers
+- [Tor Lock](https://torlock.com/) TorLock is a torrent site that offers verified torrent downloads.
 - [1337x](https://1337x.to/) 1337x is a torrent site that offers verified torrent downloads.
 - [ETTV](https://www.ettv.tv/) ETTV is a torrent site specific for movie torrents.
 - [EZTV](https://eztv.ag/) EZTV is a torrent site for TV shows founded by TV-torrent distribution group EZTV.